innovationinsoftware/policy-dev/lab6.md

    ```bash
    sentinel test time-policy.sentinel
    ```
    You should see output indicating which tests passed or failed, along with the test file names.
+If you included the intentionally failing test, you will see a FAIL for that case.

 **Why this is useful:**
 This lets you quickly verify your policy logic for a variety of scenarios, and the test output will show you exactly which cases pass or fail.

 ---

-## Part 4: Simulating Policy Inputs (with the Time Import)
+## Part 5: Simulating Policy Inputs (with the Time Import)

 You can use the `sentinel apply` command with different mock data in `sentinel.hcl` to simulate how your policy behaves at different times.
 This is useful for ad-hoc testing and for simulating edge cases.

-### 4. Simulate Different Times
+### 5. Simulate Different Times

 **What we're doing:**
 We'll change the mock time in `sentinel.hcl` and see how the policy responds.